ibbyhibby/Trading-Bot/readme.md

     git commit -am "Description goes here": Commits files for changes and leaves a note describing <br> the reason for the updates. <br>
     git push heroku master: Pushes the files to your Heroku web app. <br>
-    Note: Other commands also exist and can be found [here]. (https://devcenter.heroku.com/articles/git)
+    Note: Other commands also exist and can be found [here](https://devcenter.heroku.com/articles/git).

 4. Creating Webhooks
    - It is now possible to use Tradingview or other internet sources to send webhooks to the newly created <br>